shenlin192/My-little-technique/Dashboard documentation.md

 3. Folder `public` contains the `index.html` file, which is also the only html file of the application.
 4. Folder `src` contains the source code (js/sass).
     1. Folder `actions` contains
-    2. Folder `components` contains
+    2. Folder `components` contains all the components mentioned in section "Component tree of dashboard"
     3. Folder `media`
-    4. Folder `reducers` contains.
-A reducer for the store is like a table for the database.
+    4. Folder `reducers` defines reducers for the application.
+In redux, a reducer to the store is like a table to the database.
     5. Folder `translate` contains a french version text and an English version text file
     6. File `index.js` is entrance of the entire application.
-It mounts to all the JS
+It mounts the entire application to a specific DOM element in `index.html`.
-    7. File `App.js` is the root component of the application
+    7. File `App.js` is the toppest level component (root component).
     8. File `store.js` contains all the Redux reducers.
 It's also database of the application.

 5. `package.json` defines all dependencies and some node scripts of the project.